zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/SchedulerBuilder.md

 ---

 # Kendo.Mvc.UI.Fluent.SchedulerBuilder
-Defines the fluent interface for configuring the !:Scheduler{TModel}.
+Defines the fluent interface for configuring the 1.